gvalkov/tailon-legacy/README.rst

   - Investigate the use of seccomp_ for commands that do not implement sandboxing themselves.

-  - My longterm goal is to bring as many ideas from multitail_ into tailon as possible.

   - Windows/FreeBSD support.
 While tailon runs on these platforms, the availability and functionality of Coreutils may prevent tailon from working as expected.
 Including a cross-platform Python version of tail and grep will guarantee a set of functionality available to all platforms.

-  - Tabbed interface.

   - Visual/Audible alarms on log activity.